QueerGlobal/qg-docs/WRITEUP.md

 Unit, automated, QA, user, performance - TBD

 To be used: [Accessibility Conformance Report, 2018](https://www.fdic.gov/about/doing-business/acquisition/acr.pdf) - Information Technology Industry Council

+Testing risks?
+Taking more than expected time?
+What do do with faulty tests; TBD

 ### Documentation
 A GitHub repository of documents, future Wiki, TBD.